Johns Hopkins University: Student life

 Charles Village, the region of North Baltimore surrounding the university, has undergone several restoration projects, and the university has gradually bought the property around the school for additional student housing and dormitories.
 The Charles Village Project, completed in 2008, brought new commercial spaces to the neighborhood.
-The project included Charles Commons, a new, modern residence hall that includes popular retail franchises.
+The project included Charles (now Scott-Bates) Commons, a new, modern residence hall that includes popular retail franchises.
 In 2015, the university began development of new commercial properties, including a modern upperclassmen apartment complex, restaurants and eateries, and a CVS retail store.

 Hopkins invested in improving campus life with an arts complex in 2001, the Mattin Center, and a three-story sports facility, the O'Connor Recreation Center.
 The large on-campus dining facilities at Homewood were renovated in the summer of 2006.
 The Mattin Center was demolished in 2021 to make room for the new Student Center scheduled to open in the fall of 2024.

 Quality of life is enriched by the proximity of neighboring academic institutions, including Loyola College, Maryland Institute College of Art (MICA), UMBC, Goucher College, and Towson University, as well as the nearby neighborhoods of Hampden, the Inner Harbor, Fells Point, and Mount Vernon.

 Students and alumni are active on and off campus.
 Johns Hopkins has been home to several secret societies, many of which are now defunct.
 Blue Jay Supper Society is the only active secret society with open applications.
 Membership is open to undergraduate and graduate students as well as alumni.

 Student organizations

 Fraternity and sorority life

 Fraternity and sorority life came to Hopkins in 1876 with the chartering of Beta Theta Pi fraternity, which still exists on campus today.
-Since, Johns Hopkins has become home to nine sororities and 11 fraternities.
-Of the nine sororities, five belong to the National Panhellenic Conference and four to the Multicultural Greek Council Sororities.
-Of the fraternities, all 11 belong to the Inter-Fraternity Council.
-Over 1,000 students participate in Fraternity and Sorority Life, with 23% of women and 20% of men taking part.
-Fraternity and Sorority Life has expanded its reach at Hopkins in recent decades, as only 15% of the student body participated in 1989.
+As of Spring 2025, Johns Hopkins is home to seven social fraternities and five social sororities, as well as ten culturally-based sororities and fraternities.
+The seven social fraternities at Hopkins all belong to the national North-American Interfraternity Conference and are locally governed by the Interfraternity Council (IFC).
+The five social sororities at Hopkins belong to the National Panhellenic Conference and are locally governed by the Panhellenic Association at Johns Hopkins.
 Alpha Phi Alpha, a historically black fraternity, was founded in 1991, Lambda Phi Epsilon, an Asian-interest fraternity, was founded in 1994, and Lambda Upsilon Lambda, a Latino-interest fraternity, was founded in 1995.
 Rush for all students occurs in the spring.
-Most fraternities keep houses in Charles Village while sororities do not.
+Most fraternities keep houses in the nearby Charles Village or Oakenshawe neighborhoods, while sororities do not.